frost-walker/apcs_cvhs/Sudoku/README.md

 the path until it whittles down the list and there are no more options.
 TRUST THE RECURSION...
 hopefully I now understand recursion after this.

+Journal Entry 3/24
+I used VSCode for the first time, not sure how I like it Discovered I am a boomer, I cannot use anything but vim and bash Will attempt to learn VSCode, seems kinda fast and cool with GitHub built in.
+How bad could it be?